elmorenox/ecommerce_docker_deployment/ec2-deploy-guide.md

 ## Jenkins pipeline:

-- The pipeline builds the [Dockerfile.backend](Dockerfile.backend) and [Dockerfile.frontend](Dockerfile.frontend).
+- The pipeline has a docker step that builds the [Dockerfile.backend](Dockerfile.backend) and [Dockerfile.frontend](Dockerfile.frontend).
-- The terraform step creates the VPC is created.
+- The terraform step creates the VPC.
 - The [terraform block](./terraform/main.tf#L199-L222) that creates the EC2 for that hosts the containers has [user data](./terraform/deploy.sh) that runs the [compose.yaml](./terraform/compose.yaml)
  - **POSSIBLE BUG**
     - If the user data doesn't run for some reason you'll have to use the bastion server to ssh into the ecommerce-app ec2 and run the user data manually